Ackee-Blockchain/solana-handbook/docs/index.md

 This comprehensive handbook functions as an ideal primer for those embarking on a journey to understand Solana.
 We wholeheartedly welcome any input, by identifying errors or suggesting expansions, to enhance this resource.

-## Authors

-This handbook was created with love by Solana Auditors and Developers of Ackee.
-It is based on a master thesis of Lukáš Kozák under the supervision of Josef Gattermayer, Ph.D., assistant professor at the Faculty of Information Technology, Czech Technical University in Prague and CEO of Ackee.

-Ackee is a blockchain security company founded in 2021, specializing in audits and other security assessments.
-Its team of experts performs Ethereum and Solana audits and develops open-source security frameworks Wake and Trident.

-By running free certification courses: the School of Solana and the School of Solidity, Ackee contributes to a stronger blockchain ecosystem by sharing knowledge.

 <!-- ## Document Revisions